-ENGLISH 9 (1000)
+FRESHMAN SEMINAR (ENGLISH 9) (1000)

-English 9 is a class designed to prepare students for subsequent high school English classes and the Comprehensive Regents Exam in English.
-Students read, interpret, and respond in writing to a variety of texts, both fiction and nonfiction, including but not limited to short stories, novellas, dramatic works, and poetry.
-Research skills and evidence based writing are emphasized for college preparation.
+Freshman Seminar is a required class designed to provide the foundational skills for subsequent high school English classes, the Regents Exam (administered to students in 11th grade), and college and career readiness.
+Students read, interpret, and respond in writing to a variety of texts, both fiction and nonfiction, including but not limited to William Shakespeare's The Tragedy of Romeo and Juliet, Homer's The Odyssey, various short stories, essays, and poems.
+Research skills and evidence-based writing will also be addressed.